 3. 24-72-308.9 Sealing of criminal conviction records information for petty offenses and municipal offenses for convictions.

-Fees can be paid by money order, certified check, credit card (credit card form is on this web site) or business check as long as the name is preprinted on the check.
+Fees can be paid by credit card (credit card form is on this web site), money order, certified check, business check as long as the name is preprinted on the check.
 NO PERSONAL CHECKS ARE ACCEPTED.
+Cash will be accepted if paying in person at our office at 690 Kipling Street, Lakewood, CO 80215